RaymondOnn/batch_pipeline_with_dbt_soda/README.md

 ### Start the Docker containers
 - Before running the Docker containers, please check that Docker is up and running
 - if you have `make` installed
-    ```yaml
+    ``` yaml
     make start
     ```
 - Otherwise, use this command instead
-    ```
+    ``` sh
     docker compose -f ./docker-compose.yaml up -d
     ```

 ### Start the pipeline
-- Go to http://localhost:8080 to access the Airflow UI.
+- Go to <http://localhost:8080> to access the Airflow UI.
 You might need to wait some time for the containers to fully start
 - Log into Airflow using `airflow` as both the user and password
 - To start the pipeline, run the dag named `online_retail__00`.
 This dag will trigger the subsequent dags that make up the pipeline